dhammacakka/americanmonk/content/posts/a-month-in-geneva-florida.md

 I invited Ashin Punna to come to my monastery with three monks he knew and I chanted a short version of the 227 rules.
 We had so much fun, we agreed to do another one two weeks later.
 The monks were also interested in walking for alms with me.
 I agreed and we all went together before the ceremony.
 The donors of the monastery were very happy.
 On the second chanting of the rules, there were approximately 30 visitors who came to celebrate this occasion.

 ## Saying Goodbye
-There was talk of selling the monastery and relocating to Jacksonville, but since my visit, the place has come alive.
+There was talk of selling the monastery and relocating it to Jacksonville, but since my visit, the place has come alive.
 Visitors from Vietnamese and Sri Lankan communities have come, showing its potential to serve more than just the Myanmar community.
 They will hold off on selling and eagerly await my return.

 I am currently at the International Institute of Theravāda and plan to stay at Spring Hill Monastery next year while pursuing an online Master’s in Buddhist Studies.
 Despite the nice visit, I still enjoy Sri Lanka’s culture very much.